 Scope and Contents Letters, 1861-1898, bulk, 1861-1864, of Edward R. Jones, Jr. of Co.
-K, 95th Penn.
-Vols.
-(Col. John M. Gosline's Penn.
-Zouaves) written to his mother, aunt, cousin, and William Butt, Jr. Letters were written from Virginia, Maryland, and Washington, D.C. and describe camp-life, battle, express his views on the war, and discuss family affairs.
+K, 95th Pennsylvania Volunteers.
+(Col. John M. Gosline's Pennsylvania Zouaves) written to his mother, aunt, cousin, and William Butt, Jr. Letters were written from Virginia, Maryland, and Washington, D.C. and describe camp life and battle, express his views on the war, and discuss family affairs.
 Includes a description of John S. Mosby's Partisan Rangers and Jones' part at the Battle of Fredericksburg (1862).
-He also discusses battle conditions at...
+He also...

 Identifier: MS 00273

 Scope and Contents The collection consists of 33 letters and five envelopes from Henry (Harry) Campbell Miller to various members of his family along with 11 additional letters, estate documents, receipts, and fragments.
 Henry Campbell Miller was a student at the University of North Carolina from Pendleton, South Carolina who joined the 3rd Regiment of South Carolina to fight for the Confederacy in 1862.
 His letters detail troop movement, his opinions about the war, interactions with residents near...

 Rufus S. Read Civil War Diary

 Scope and Contents